theantway/RpnCalculator/README.md

 Code Quality
 ------------
 - Using TestNG for unit tests.
 - Using Jacoco for code coverage.
-The code coverage report can be found at target/site/jacoco after mvn test.
+The code coverage report can be found at target/site/jacoco after running command: mvn package.
 - Using FindBugs for code quality.